 Purpose and goal

-The objective is to renew the cooperation between KTH and NFC.
-NFC will gain from cutting-edge research on biometrics and KTH professors gain from the exposure to real-world problems.
-The purpose is to study how to develop multimodal person-identification tools based on an integration of face, iris and fingerprint information into body with performance markedly better than existing person identification tools in Swedish forensics.
+The objective of this project is to renew the cooperation between KTH and NFC.
+NFC will gain from cutting edge research on biometrics and KTH professors gain from the exposure to real-world problems.
+The purpose is to study how to develop multimodal person-identification tools based on an integration of face, iris and fingerprint information into the body with performance markedly better than existing person identification tools in Swedish forensics.
 The goal will be that the tools to be developed would allow for improved identification of suspects in video surveillance videos.

 Expected results and effects

 1. A clear picture of existing and future challenges of person identification in video surveillance.
 2. A comprehensive picture of what has been done previously around the topics and state of the art person identification techniques in video surveillance 3.
 Critical reviews on related information sources.
 4. A good scientific foundation will be established for multimodal person identification.
 5. A technical roadmap of developing multimodal person identification techniques into forensic tools.
-6. A concrete action plan, including next steps, key research issues and activities.
+6. A joint project on forensic face recognition has been initialised and funded by NFC

 Planned approach and implementation